njsdias/APIForDS/Tutorial4/README.md

 **NOTE**: We prefere do not install spacy models from pip install because the server can breack any point , and for that we can prefere have the models locally available.

+**To Run**: In the mail foler (TextSimilarity/) run:

+    sudo docker-compose build
+    sudo docker compose up

+**Postman**: To test the API go to Postman

+- Register: Select POST

+       localhost:5000/register

+select raw and JSON(application/json) and write:

+    {
+      "username": "User1",
+      "password": "123",
+    }
+click in SEND blue bottom and check if you receive the message: "Sentence saved successfully"

+- Detect: Select POST

+        localhost:5000/detect

+select raw and JSON(application/json) and write:

+    {
+      "username": "User1",
+      "password": "123",
+      "text1": "This is a cute dog",
+      "test2": "Wow.
+The dog is so cute!"
+    }

+click in Send blue bottom and check if you receive similarity ratio. if you send it for more six times you will get the satus error message: "Not enough tokens.
+Please,refill!!"

+- Refill: Select POST

+       localhost:5000/refill

+select raw and JSON(application/json) and write:

+    {
+      "username": "User1",
+      "password": "abc123",
+      "refill": 4
+    }

+We can check if you can get similarity for four more time.
+Click in SEND blue bottom and check if you receive the message: "Sentence saved successfully" following the procedure _Detect_.